-Buyers - those who have already purchased at least one product or service from us.
+- Buyers those that have already purchased at least one product or service from us.
 This is the most important and neglected category in the bunch.
 As an industry we talk a lot about providing service, doing annual reviews, and getting referrals, but the truth is that most of us don't actually do so.
-In our agency, we break this category down into:

-Customers, or one-time purchasers,

-Clients, or those who have made 2 or more purchases, and

-Advocates, or those who have or make referrals to us.
+In our agency, we break this category down into: - o Customers, or one-time purchasers, - o Clients, or those that have made two or more purchases, and - o Advocates, or those that have or make referrals to us.